 This is of course up to you, but here are a few options.
 Scroll down for more info on each one.

 Classic nature trip option.
 Head up the hill and into the woods.
 Or off the main road to find a quiet spot.
 This was my MO every time during my visits mainly because even though I had a private room with a nice view where I was staying, it was kinda noisy cause of the other guests.

 If you’re heading out to nature, be prepared: It can be roasting hot in the sun during the day, and very cold in the mornings and evenings.
 And pay attention to your route, you really don’t wanna get lost out there.
-I seriously wouldn’t fancy a night in those woods.
+I wouldn’t fancy an unplanned night in those woods.

 Things to take:

 - Clothes suitable for heat and cold – Like I said, climate can vary wildly.